brlin-tw/aac-bluetooth-audio-codec-on-ubuntu-2404/README.md

   Explains the usage of the `--no-lintian` command option.
 * The dpkg-buildpackage(1) manual page
   Explains the usage of the `--build`, the `--unsigned-changes`, and the `--unsigned-source` command options.
+* The apt-mark(8) manual page
+  Explains how to hold package versions using the `apt-mark hold` command.

 ## Licensing